 - (a) All alarm systems must be maintained in a manner that will reduce or eliminate false alarm dispatches and audible alarm systems classified as a nuisance alarm. - (b) Alarm businesses must instruct each commercial alarm user of the building or premises protected by the alarm system on the proper use and operation of the system.
 Such instructions must specifically include all necessary information on operating the alarm system, and avoiding false alarms.
-An affidavit as prescribed by the city, certifying compliance with this provision shall be filed with the finance department within 15 days of final inspection by the development services department and fire department of a new alarm, or activating an existing alarm system. - (c) The penalty for any violation of this section will be enforceable pursuant to sections 101-161 through 101-190of the city Code.
+An affidavit as prescribed by the city, certifying compliance with this provision shall be filed with the finance department within 15 days of final inspection by the building and zoningdevelopment services department and fire department of a new alarm, or activating an existing alarm system. - (c) The penalty for any violation of this section will be enforceable pursuant to sections 101-100 through 101-169 of the city Code.